ZNielsen/json_io/README.md

 # JSON IO

-A test rust repository for dealing with JSON
+A test Rust repository for dealing with JSON

 ## Goals
 - Request, parse, and store data from the command line